June 19, 2020

 Yet it’s time to talk.
 It’s really time.
 This suite of pages is for all of us, confused, scared, furious, and unsure what to do.
 What we do know is that, as a society and as individuals, we must take on the issues of race that have so long divided us.
 What can we do, what actions can we take that actually move us past the past and toward each other?

-To limit the length of any one page in the suite, materials are organized by theme or topic.
+The materials are organized by theme or topic.
 We hope that this makes it easier for you to zero in on resources of immediate relevance or interest to you, your Center, and your community.

 Looking Within Ourselves